We create original contemporary dance theater at the intersection of artistic excellence and social justice.

 What we do

-Ananya Dance Theatre was founded in 2004 and is celebrating a decade of making “people powered dances of transformation” in 2014.
+Ananya Dance Theatre was founded in 2004 and is celebrating 16 years of making “people powered dances of transformation.”
 See more…